Do you ever feel like I do … weary, broken, bewildered?

 Do you ever feel like your brain is clogged, in a fog, unable to form words, at a loss for what to pray to God?
 No words make sense?

-Often when these questions describe my life, a day or a season of days, the words of this old hymn come back to me and each time express perfectly what I can’t say with words of my own.
+Often when these questions describe my life, a day or a season of days, the words of the old hymn, “Guide Me, O Thou Great Jehovah” come back to me and each time express perfectly what I can’t say with words of my own.

 Nothing about my life is impossible for Him.